towfiq-rakin/rakinsarchive/content/Data Communication/Final Solve.md

    $$
 ###### b. <span style="float: right; ">3</span>
 1. **Define Unicast, Multicast, Broadcast addresses with example.**
+   In a **unicast** transmission, all stations will receive the frame, the intended recipient keeps and handles the frame; the rest discard it.
+   Example: 4A:30:10:21:10:1A
+   In a **multicast** transmission, all stations will receive the frame, the stations that are members of the group keep and handle it; the rest discard it.
+   Example: 47:20:1B:2E:08:EE
+   In a **broadcast** transmission, all stations (except the sender) will receive the frame and all stations (except the sender) keep and handle it.
+   Example: FF:FF:FF:FF:FF:FF
+2. **From the following addresses find the unicast, multicast, and broadcast address.**
 [^1]: Data and Computer Communication, Stallings, 8th Edition

 [^2]: Data Communications and Networking, Forouzan, 5th Edition